hansroland/reflex-dom-inbits/tutorial.md

 The main improvements of the Github versions are:

-* Use the *text* library with the data type *Text* instead of *String*.
+* Use the *text* library with the data type *Text* instead of the data type *String*.
 This gives performance.
 * Data type *Event* is now a Functor.
 * Data type *Dynamic* is a Monad.

-The last 2 changes make the programs simpler!
+The last 2 changes make the programs much simpler!

 In this tutorial, we will use the library versions reflex-dom-0.4 and reflex-0.5 from Github.
 Unfortunately most of the examples will not compile with reflex-dom-0.3!